SpinalHDL/SpinalWorkshop/src/main/scala/workshop/stream/spec.md

 There is some Stream documentation [there](http://spinalhdl.github.io/SpinalDoc/spinal/lib/stream/)

 ## Specification
-The functionality to implement is the following :
+The functionalities to implement is the following :

 - The component has an internal memory of 256*32 bits
 - This memory can be written by the `memWrite` port